 - 1. Interfolio includes a way for committee members to confidentially rate candidates based on the stated search criteria.
 The committee should ensure all members understand these credentials in advance of the review period.
 A rough rubric should be created before the review begins. - 2.
-Representative evaluative notes on the stated qualifications of acceptable candidates should be made in the Interfolio system before any candidate is contacted for a screening discussion.
-These notes are entered by the committee chair but should represent the collective evaluation. - 3.
-Once a short list (typically those to be screened further) is established, the chair should check with the Associate Dean to determine whether there is a qualified diverse candidate that has been missed in the process.
+Representative evaluative notes on the stated qualifications of acceptable candidates should be made in Interfolio before any candidate is contacted for a screening discussion.
+These notes are entered by the Search Committee Chair but should represent the collective evaluation. - 3.
+Once a short list (typically those to be screened further) is established, the Search Committee Chair should check with the Associate Dean to determine whether there is a qualified diverse candidate that has been missed in the process.